BenjaminWills/programming-notes/AWS/databases/rds.md

   - Expressed in data lost per hour

 So PITR gives you an RPO of 5 mins.
 In general the best data recovery strategy is read replicas - but these are expensive.
 Automated backups can be good for low cost recovery.

+### Scaling in RDS

+- Vertical scaling
+  - Single AZ instances will be unavailable during scale up
+  - Multi AZ instances will have minimal downtime
+- Horizontal scaling
+  - Useful for read heavy workloads
+  - Use read replicas
+  - Can be used for disaster recovery
+- Sharding
+  - Horizontal partitioning of databases
+  - Maps out a section of the data to a new database
+  - Expensive though

+### Monitoring in RDS